Quantum Modularity for a Closed Hyperbolic 3-Manifold: Resurgence

 \subsection{Stokes matrices}

-Using the previous conjecture~\ref{conj:borel} for the Borel resummation we can compute the Stokes phenomenon between these regions agreeing with Equation~\eqref{eq:closeststokes}.
-However, we can do more.
+Using the previous Conjecture~\ref{conj:borel} for the Borel resummation, we can compute the Stokes phenomenon between these regions and find agreement with equation~\eqref{eq:closeststokes}.
 Assuming various conjectures on the behaviour of the Stokes phenomenon~\cite{GGM:I}, we can compute the generating series of Stokes matrices as quotients of these matrices.
-Indeed, to go from region $II$ to region $I$ we must multiply $s(\widehat{\Phi})$ by $S_{II}(q)S_{I}(q)^{-1}$.
-This then gives a generating series for the Stokes constants in the upper half plane \be \begin{tiny}
+Indeed, to go from region $\rm II$ to region $\rm I$ we must multiply $s\bigl(\widehat{\Phi}\bigr)$ by $S_{\rm II}(q)S_{I}(q)^{-1}$.
+This then stores the Stokes constants the upper half plane in the matrix of $q$-series{ } The Stokes constants in the lower half plane are analogously stored by{ } More precisely, to compute the Stokes constants from these matrices one must factorise the above $q$-series into elementary Stokes automorphism~\cite[equations~(66)--(68)]{GGM:I} associated to each argument and take the logarithm, which can be done to any order in $q$ given that these elementary pieces are unipotent.
+Factorising these matrices, we find that{ } We can read off the Stokes constants from the entries of the matrices appearing in this factorisation.